swharden/pyScreenCapture/README.md

 # pyScreenCapture
-Screen capture video (with cursor) using Python.
+pyScreenCapture is a tool to capture video (with cursor) using Python.
+It is ideal for creating short animated GIFs demonstrating how small programs work.
+I often use it in combination with ImageJ (to crop and save as animated GIF).

 ## Features
 * tested in Anaconda (Python 3) on Windows 10